soderluk/nirimgr/README.md

 }
 ```

-The rules are the same as the `window-rule` in niri configuration.
+The rules are the same as the `window-rule` in Niri configuration.
 Match the window on a given title or app-id.
-Then specify which action you want to do to the matched window.
+Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator
 is matched, then we move the calculator window to floating, move the floating window to a specified x and y coordinate,
 set the window width and height to a fixed amount.